vyneras/pokemon-frlg-tracker/patch_notes.md

 + Updated the HMs to show what Badge is needed to use them
 + Updated the Auto Tab settings text overlay
 + Updated how most items/settings that have a counter are displayed
++ Added full auto tracking support for Wild Encounter Locations
+  + If you have caught a Pokémon, all locations where that Pokémon can be found will be marked off
+  + If you have seen a Pokémon and they are not a Dexsanity location, all locations where that Pokémon can be found will be marked off
 + Added full auto tracking support for Randomized Fly Destinations
 + Added manual tracking support for Dungeon Entrance Shuffle
   + The dungeon entrances are in the settings popup, when dungeon entrance shuffle is on they will all default to unknown (????)